Comfort-Jolade/stock-analysis/README.md

 Ticker TERP gave the lowest returns in 2018 while the Ticker RUN gave the highest retunrs.
 Ticker TERP gave the lowest return in 2017 while Ticker DQ was the highest.
 Ticker TERP was very low in the two years.
-The overall Ticker DQ perfomance was higher in 2017 when compared to 2018.

 ![2017 Analysis](https://user-images.githubusercontent.com/104603037/170842835-83be9d72-a8b5-4364-b06b-2fd80b4c3227.png)